-Of the two versions of 'something bad' considered here the second ( $B < 20\% B_0$ ) is more conservative and, I believe, generally preferable.
+Of the two versions of 'something bad' considered here, the second (B <20% of B0) is more conservative and generally preferable.
 As biomass declines to smaller and smaller fractions of its virgin level, two things happen.
 First, the risk of recruitment failure increases.
-Second, our ability to predict decreases.
-For reasonable levels of biomass (say $B > 20\% B_0$ ) it is probably close enough, for most stocks, to consider recruitment as a simple random variable, independent of spawning stock size.
+Second, the ability to predict decreases.
+For reasonable levels of biomass (say B >20% of B0) it is probably close enough, for most stocks, to consider recruitment as a simple random variable independent of spawning stock size.
 When the biomass is lower, this is possibly no longer true but it is hard to say what is true.
-Thus it is prudent to adopt some fraction of $B_0$ as a danger threshold above which it is desired to maintain a stock.
-Of course there is still room for debate as to whether the fraction should be 20%, or 15%, or 25%, etc.
+Thus it is prudent to adopt some fraction of B0 as a danger threshold above which it is desired to maintain a stock.
+Of course there is still room for debate as to whether the fraction should be 20, 15, or 25%, etc.

-However, in my first example the 'danger level' of $B < 20\% B_0$ was useless since the biomass was expected to fall to 20% $B_0$ in the 1990 season and, under all the strategies considered, remain below that level for more than five years.
-I could have used a lower threshold, e.g., $B < 10\% B_0$ .
-However, this risk analysis was aimed at managers (and fishers).
+However, in the first example the 'danger level' of B <20% of B0 was useless since the biomass was expected to fall to 20% of B0 in the 1990 season and, under all the strategies considered, remain below that level for more than five years.
+A lower threshold could have been used, e.g. B <10% of B0.
+However, this risk analysis was aimed at managers (and fishermen).
 For this audience the possibility (or threat!) that the biomass might fall so low that the TAC would not be able to be caught seems a more immediate and compelling danger than the crossing of an arbitrary and artificial biomass threshold.
-The second example is more abstract, concerning as it does general management policy and long term goals.
+The second example is more abstract, concerning as it does general management policy and long-term goals.
 Thus the more conservative threshold is appropriate.

 The question of an appropriate time period must also depend on context.
-The fact of an immediate risk to a fishery will only be conveyed to managers and fishers by using a short time period.
+The fact of an immediate risk to a fishery will only be conveyed to managers and fishermen by using a short time period.
 However, the time period should be long enough to allow evaluation of alternative strategies.
-For my first example five years appears a reasonable compromise, though it does not encompass all the risk to the fishery (Fig. 8).
+For the first example five years appears a reasonable compromise, though it does not encompass all the risk to the fishery (Fig. 8).
 In the second example there is no sense of urgency.
-We are interested in long term behaviour so long time periods are appropriate.
+Since the interest is in long-term behaviour, long time periods are appropriate.